Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 - It provides a natural scar site minimizing visible incisions.

-- The area has relatively thin muscle layers making access easier.
+- The area has relatively thin tissue layers compared with some other abdominal entry sites.

 Hernias occurring around this region—called umbilical hernias—result when defects form in muscle layers close to where your belly button attaches internally.
-These hernias allow fatty tissue or intestines to bulge outward through weakened spots causing lumps or discomfort.
+These hernias allow fatty tissue, fluid, or part of the intestine to bulge outward through weakened spots causing lumps or discomfort.

-Prompt diagnosis and repair require detailed anatomical knowledge about what structures lie underneath so surgeons can restore integrity safely without damaging vital ligaments or blood vessels nearby.
+Prompt diagnosis and repair require detailed anatomical knowledge about what structures lie underneath so surgeons can restore integrity safely without damaging nearby tissues or blood vessels.

 Belly Button Piercings: Risks Related To Internal Attachments